Tkd-Alex/Twitch-Channel-Points-Miner-v2/README.md

 - Improve the logging
 - Final report with all the datas
 - Rewrite the entire code using classe instead of module with global variables
-- Place the bet / make prediction and won or lose (good luck) your channel points! **CURRENTLY IN BETA / VERY UNSTABLE**
+- Place the bet / make prediction and won or lose (good luck) your channel points!
+**CURRENTLY IN BETA / VERY UNSTABLE**

+For the bet system the script use Selenium (Chrome implemented but not tested as well).
+Could be usefull how to MakePrediction usign a [POST] request.
+I've write a [poc](https://github.com/Tkd-Alex/Twitch-Channel-Points-Miner-v2/blob/master/TwitchChannelPointsMiner/classes/Twitch.py#L160) but I don't know how to calculate/create the transactionID.
+Any helps are welcome

 ## How to use:
 1. Clone this repository `git clone https://github.com/Tkd-Alex/Twitch-Channel-Points-Miner-v2`